tugberkgoc/foundation-notes/07 Unit Testing.md

 ### 1.5 Visual Studio Code Extensions

 One of the powerful features of VS Code is its support for **Extensions** which allow you to add additional capabilities to the editor.
+Make sure you are running the _latest_ version of VS Code (1.38.1 at the time of writing).

 ![The Extensions Tab](exercises/.images/extensions_tab.png)